Araf96/AngularJs/README.md

 2.1 How to add information:</br>
 a.
 To add an element at the bottom use "$scope.students.push('informations you want to add')" statement.</br>
 b.
-To add an element at the top use "$scope.students.unshift('informations you want to add')"statement.</br>
+To add an element at the top use '''$scope.students.unshift('informations you want to add')'''statement.</br>

 2.2 How to delete information:</br>
 a.
 To delete an element from top use "$scope.students.shift()" statement below this "$scope.students = students;".</br>